openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 Start Course Discussions
 =================================

-To run course discussions on Devstack, follow these steps.
+To run course discussions on devstack, follow these steps.

 #. :ref:`Connect to the Devstack virtual machine<Connect to Devstack VM>`.